EnteloBio/flowagent/README.md

 ## Building Documentation

-Cognomic uses MkDocs for documentation.
+FlowAgent uses MkDocs for documentation.
 To build the documentation locally, follow these steps:

 1. Build the documentation:
 ```bash